CD3/HTMLSlideShowUtils/README.md

 ## Description

 `HTMLSlideShowUtils` is a collection of scripts that help automate the building and deployment of HTML slides from a Markdown file.
-It provides a `Makefile` and some simple scripts to make this easy and add some useful features. example, the `Makefile` supports pushing an HTML slide show to a remote server.
-To build and push a slide show, just run `make all`
+It provides a `Makefile` and some simple scripts to make this easy and add some useful features.
+For example, the `Makefile` supports pushing an HTML slide show to a remote server.
-All of the tools needed to do this exist, this project simply provides some scripts to help streamline the process.
-Slides shows are build using `pandoc`, which support several different HTML slide show frameworks.
+To build and push a slide show, just run `make all` All of the tools needed to do this exist, this project simply provides some scripts to help streamline the process.
+Slide shows are build using `pandoc`, which support several different HTML slide show frameworks.

 The scripts also handle differences between the various slide show frameworks that `pandoc` can write to so that you can create slide shows in each format from the same Markdown without